joebro1907/iNEOD/README.md

 * Pandas
 * [Poliastro](https://github.com/joebro1907/poliastro) (forked version)

-iNEOD is supported on macOS and Windows on Python 3.11.
+iNEOD is supported on Python 3.12.

 You can install these libraries using [requirements.txt](https://github.com/joebro1907/iNEOD/blob/main/requirements.txt) in the source: